Associate Assistant Principal - Inclusion

 Some tips for your application 🫡

 Tailor Your CV: Make sure your CV highlights relevant experience in inclusion, SEND, and EAL.
-Use specific examples of how you've successfully implemented inclusive practices or led teams in similar roles.
+Use specific examples that demonstrate your leadership skills and ability to manage diverse needs within a school setting.

-Craft a Compelling Cover Letter: In your cover letter, express your passion for inclusion and detail your vision for supporting students with diverse needs.
-Mention any specific strategies you have used in the past that align with the school's goals.
+Craft a Compelling Cover Letter: In your cover letter, express your passion for inclusive education and outline how your vision aligns with the school's goals.
+Mention any specific strategies you've implemented in the past that have led to successful outcomes for students with SEND.

 How to prepare for a job interview at Clarus Education